JorisJamers/cloud-native-track-openshift/lab-03/README.md

 deployments.
 Click onto a deployment, it shows all the details of the deployment.
 By pressing the `Deploy` button, you will be able to start a deployment from the web console.

+## Task 2: Delete your project

+You are also able to delete the project via the `Web Console`.
+On the upper left press the name of your project and click on `View All Projects`.
+On the right side of your projectname you can see 3 dots, click on the `3 dots` and select `Delete Project`.